baralevit/ICA-sEMG/README.md

 - **set_times** *(numpy array, optional)*: annotation times array (default is None)

-Additionally the repo contains main scripts to process signal data in two formats:
+Additionally the repo contains scripts to process signal data in two formats:
 - EDF: has the option to split the file to multiple, smaller files.
 The number of files is determined by "num_sets".
 Additionally user must fill out the path where the edf is stored ("edf_path")
 - CSV: user must fill out the path of the CSV file